 ELIGIBILITY: Dogs recently diagnosed with lymphoma who have not yet begun any form of therapy.

-COMPENSATION: The study covers the cost of the anesthesia and lymph node removal.
-In addition a 20% discount will be applied to the initial visit(s) required for completion of staging of the disease (diagnostic tests to determine the extent and type of lymphoma in your dog's body, including bone marrow aspirate, histopathologic examination, blood work).
+COMPENSATION: The study is fully funded and covers the cost of the anesthesia and lymph node removal as well as the initial visit(s) required for completion of staging of the disease (diagnostic tests to determine the extent and type of lymphoma in your dog's body, including bone marrow aspirate, histopathologic examination, blood work, ultrasound, and x-rays.)
 Owners are responsible for the cost of any subsequent visits and therapy as well as any tests or procedures related to patient care.

 OWNER RESPONSIBILITIES: Your only commitment is to bring your dog for his/her initial evaluation, diagnostic tests, and lymph node removal.
 We would also like to contact you and/or your veterinarian in the future to obtain follow-up information about your dog.
 Total expectation for hospitalization for diagnostic tests and surgery is two days.